Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

-Unlike the \textrm{IFA} model of \citet{Bhattacharya2011} and the parsimonious Gaussian mixture models of \cite{McNicholas2008}, in the \textrm{MIFA} model $\hat{q}_g$ is allowed to shrink all the way to zero, thereby allowing a diagonal covariance structure within a cluster.
-The number of active factors in each cluster is stored for each MCMC sample after burn-in and thinning.
-Thus a barchart approximation to the posterior distribution of $q_g$ can be constructed, and the posterior mode can be used to estimate each $q_g$, with credible intervals quantifying uncertainty.
-Other details pertinent to the AGS, including the full conditional distributions required for sampling, are detailed in full where the \textrm{IMIFA} model is elaborated, in Section \ref{Subsection:IMIFAInference}.
+The numbers of active factors in each cluster for each retained posterior sample can be used to construct a barchart approximation to the posterior distribution of $q_g$.
+The posterior mode is used to estimate each $q_g$, with credible intervals quantifying uncertainty.
+Another strategy, which circumvents the need to pre-specify $\varsigma$ and $\epsilon$ is to forego adaptation (provided the computational burden of doing so is tolerable) and estimate $\widehat{q}_g$ from the number of non-redundant columns in the posterior mean loadings matrices.
+However, this approach is not considered further here.

-The main advantages of \textrm{MIFA} are that different clusters can be modelled by different numbers of latent factors and that the model search is significantly reduced to one for $G$ only, as $q_g$ is estimated automatically during model fitting.
-Here, for \textrm{MIFA} models, the optimal $G$ is chosen via BICM \citep{Raftery2007}:

-another posterior simulation-based version of BIC, where $s_l^2$ is the sample variance of the log-likelihood values calculated for each posterior sample after burn-in and thinning.
-This criterion is particularly useful in the context of a nonparametric model where the number of free parameters is difficult to quantify.
+In any case, the main advantages of \textsf{MIFA} are that different clusters can be modelled by different numbers of factors and that the model search is reduced to one for $G$ only, as $q_g$ is estimated automatically during model fitting.
+Here, for \textsf{MIFA} models, the optimal $G$ is chosen via the BICM (BIC-Monte (Carlo)) proposed by \citet{Raftery2007}, with $\smash{\mbox{BICM} = 2\ln\big(\overline{\mathcal{L}}\big) - 2s_l^2 \left(\ln\negthinspace\left(N\right) - 1\right)}$, where $\overline{\mathcal{L}}$ and $s_l^2$ are the sample mean and sample variance, respectively, of the log-likelihood values calculated for each retained posterior sample.
+This criterion is particularly useful in the context of nonparametric models where the number of free parameters is difficult to quantify, though we caution that it may be biased in favour of $G=1$ models, under which the log-likelihoods tend to exhibit less variability, and that a large number of posterior samples are required to ensure stable estimation of $s_l^2$.